Schützenpanzer SPz 11-2 Kurz

 The Schützenpanzer SPz 11-2 Kurz armoured infantry fighting and reconnaissance vehicle was developed for the West German army and was a minor modification of a French-designed vehicle (Hotchkiss SP1A).
 During the period between 1959 and 1967, the West German army received some 2,374 of these light armoured vehicles with the SPz 11-2 Kurz being developed as the reconnaissance version.
-The SPz 11-2 served in cannon platoons of armored infantry battalions until 1974 and remained in service as a reconnaissance vehicle until 1982.
 The SPz 11-2 was replaced in the IFV role by the Marder and in the reconnaissance role by the Spähpanzer Luchs.
 The SPz 11-2 saw service with the West German army only.

-Its designator "Schützenpanzer Halbgruppe" already hinted on its combat rôle as the Infantry Fighting Vehicle ("Schützenpanzer") of a Squad ("Halbgruppe", literally "half a section", or Trupp).
+Its designator "Schützenpanzer Halbgruppe" already hinted on its combat role as the Infantry Fighting Vehicle ("Schützenpanzer") of a Squad ("Halbgruppe", literally "half a section", or Trupp).
 It was introduced besides the Schützenpanzer lang HS-30.

 Armament

-The only armament for the SPz 11-2 was the 20 mm Hispano-Suiza 820 L/85 cannon.
-The cannon has a 15x15 periscopic sight.
-500 rounds of 20 mm ammunition were carried.
-Three smoke grenade launchers are provided for tactical and emergency concealment.
+The SPz 11-2 shared its armament with the contemporary Schützenpanzer Lang HS.30.
+Both vehicles were equipped with almost identical turrets, carrying the 20 mm Hispano-Suiza 820 L/85 cannon.
+The cannon had a 15x15 periscopic sight.
+180 rounds of 20 mm ammunition were carried in a belt, 18 shots of Armour-piercing ammunition were carried in three six shot box magazines.

+Up to six smoke grenade launchers were installed after 1962 to provide tactical and emergency concealment on the Spz 11-2.

+Problems

+The Spz 11-2 suffered from a multitude of design limitations: The vehicles were very slow in reverse speed, reaching only up to 6 km/h, which is around Preferred walking speed, making it difficult to disengage when attacked.
+The engine was loud, complicating the designated reconnaissance role.
+The road wheel support arms, the forward rolling wheels were mounted on, were prone to breaking, if the Spz 11-2 drove into a ditch at higher speeds.
+The electrical system was insufficient, forcing the crew to power up the entire on-board grid, including the ignition coil, whenever they wanted to use the radio.
+In combination with poorly protected circuits this could result in a short circuit.

+The 20 mm cannon in the cramped turret made a change off type of ammuntion fired a time consuming process, in which tools were needed.